simonmdsn/mdsd/readme.md

-Repository for my assignments for the MDSD course @ University of Souther Denmark 2022
+Repository for my assignments for the MDSD course @ University of Southern Denmark 2022